 It’s one of the worst messages that a parent can get from their child’s school: Your child has head lice.

 Ugh.
 If your kids are back in school, it’s almost inevitable that the problem of head lice will crop up at some point.
 There are between 6 million and 12 million head lice infestations in the U.S. every year, according to the Centers for Disease Control and Prevention.

 If your child has head lice, what are you supposed to do?
-River’s Edge Express Clinic can help by diagnosing the problem and recommending treatment.
+River’s Edge Hospital’s Urgent Care Department can help by diagnosing the problem and recommending treatment.

 How Do Lice Spread?

 Lice are tiny parasites, insects that feed on human blood.
 They can be found on the scalp, neck, eyebrows and eyelashes.
 They’re most common among young children in daycare or elementary school.

 There’s a myth that only people with poor hygiene get lice, but your typical case of head lice is not linked to uncleanliness.
 Lice can spread very easily through direct head-to-head contact, and indirectly through brushes, combs, hats, clothes, bedding and pillows.